ScepterSW/Scepter-Wiki/en/ScepterSDK/MultilanguageSDK/Python.md

 [**ScReturnStatus**](#_31514-screturnstatus)：SC_OK If the function succeeded, or one of the error values defined by ::ScStatus.

-w：Ruturns the width of color image.
+w：Returns the width of color image.

-h：Ruturns the height of color image.
+h：Returns the height of color image.

 ### 3.1.5.3.45. scSetExposureControlMode